2. Semiconductor components

 Transistores

-Insulating materials such as plastic or wood do not allow the passage of electronical current.
-Conductive materials such as copper or aluminum allow the passage of electronical current very easily.
+Insulating materials such as plastic or wood do not allow the passage of electric current.
+Conductive materials such as copper or aluminum allow the passage of electric current very easily.
 On the other hand, semiconductor materials such as silicon or germanium can behave as insulators or conductors depending on the voltage they receive.
 This behavior can be exploited to make circuits that have very fast, electronically controlled semiconductor switches.

 The diode